achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 First off let's start with a simple html form:

-Create a new html file and paste in the form below:
+Create a new html file and paste the snippet below:

 ```html